kstenerud/dogma/v1/dogma_v1.md

    Note that this function does not modify `expr` in any way; it only sets the byte ordering for any calls to `ordered`, (and by extension `uint`, `sint`, and `float`) made within `expr`.
    """;

+bom_ordered(expr: bits): bits =
+   """
+   Assumes that the first codepoint in `expr` is the beginning of a text stream and looks for a byte order mark (BOM) according to the character set's rules.
+All codepoints in `expr` are then interpreted according to the decided byte order.

+   For example in UTF-16 and UTF-32: If the first codepoint is an LSB-first BOM, all codepoints in `expr` are interpreted LSB-first.
+Otherwise, all codepoints are interpreted MSB-first.
+   """;

 peek(expr: bits): nothing